 Statement of Educational Effectiveness

-- 22% of DMin students have graduated within the seven year limit of program duration.
+- 27% of DMin students have graduated from the program.

 - 13% are withdrawn from the program.